7OCbefore/im-insight/README.md

 # IM-Insight (Ingestion Layer)

-This project implements a WeChat monitoring system that passively captures messages from the WeChat PC Client (v3.9.x) using the `wxauto` library.
+This project implements a WeChat monitoring system that passively captures messages from the WeChat PC Client (v3.9.x) using the `wxauto` library, extracts trade signals, and stores results in SQLite.

 ## Features